-There is evidence of new collaborations forming between researchers and clinicians that would not have existed otherwise.
+New collaborations were formed between researchers and clinicians that would not have existed otherwise.

-The TCRCs are bridging administrative and institutional boundaries by bringing together universities, research institutes, hospitals and local health districts.
+The TCRCs bridged administrative and institutional boundaries by bringing together universities, research institutes, hospitals and local health districts.

 The impact of the TCRCs

-New and strengthened collaborations between researchers and clinicians are helping bridge the gap between research and care and have provided capacity for system-wide practice change.
+New and strengthened collaborations between researchers and clinicians helped bridge the gap between research and care and have provided capacity for system-wide practice change.

 The HOTTer West Program